-Hawai‘i boasts more than a hundred waterfalls, some of them famous landmarks, others known mostly by kama‘āina only.
-The arrival of spring, at the end of the rainy season, is a great time to experience these natural wonders at their most potent.
+Hawai‘i boasts more than 100 waterfalls, some of them famous landmarks, others known mostly by kama‘āina.
+Summer is a great time to experience these cooling natural wonders.
 Here are 10 of the best waterfall hikes on O‘ahu, Kaua‘i, Maui, and Hawai‘i Island.

 O‘ahu